AustralianCancerDataNetwork/groundworkers/docs/services/semantic_projection.md

 `SemanticProjectionService` deterministically projects a grounded OMOP concept into one or more CDM rows.
-It wraps [`omop-semantics`](https://australiancancerdatanetwork.github.io/omop-semantics/)'s `OutputDefinitionRuntime`: no LLM call, no database access.
-The same input always produces the same output.
+It wraps [`omop-semantics`](https://australiancancerdatanetwork.github.io/omop-semantics/)'s `OutputDefinitionRuntime`; it makes no LLM or database calls, and the same input always produces the same output.

 It exists for cases a single grounded `concept_id` can't express on its own — a diagnosis paired with a separately-collected role/status field, a family- history statement where the grounded condition belongs in the OMOP value slot, or a Yes/No field whose negative answer should produce no record at all.
 Ordinary single-concept mappings don't need it.